CristenPerret/SkyBinder/README.md

 Just not through the GUI.
 Only by Editing the `.ini` file.

-HotKey text doesnt display right information. `ini` file > gui display.
+HotKey text doesnt display right information. `ini`.
+I think to style them it caused the hotkey display to shift by one, so 'wip'...
+They work fine, its just jank, the ini file #s coorelate it just is the display.

 # Next to be added